blbadger/blbadger.github.io/continuity-poincare.md

 There is a good reason for this shift: the Poincare-Bendixson theorem, which among other findings states that any attractor of a continuous map in two dimensions must be periodic: the attractor is either a point or a circuit line, corresponding to a zero- or one-dimensional attractor.

-### The Poincare-Bendixson Theorem: continuous dynamical systems in two dimensions are periodic
+### The Poincaré-Bendixson Theorem: continuous dynamical systems in two dimensions are periodic

 If continuous maps may form aperiodic attractors in three or more dimensions, why are they unable to do so in two or less?